ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 We also probably want the data separated by the columns, so we can do calculations on each column of data, like wind-speed, rainfall, pressure, and so on.

 Let's suppose we are interested in the `air pressure` from our data file.
 Air pressure is stored in the 7th column of the text file.
-However, Python, like many other programming langauges, starts counting from *zero*, so the columns of each line are numbered 0, 1, 2, 3, 4, 5, 6, 7.
+However, Python, like many other programming languages, starts counting from *zero*, so the columns of each line are numbered 0, 1, 2, 3, 4, 5, 6, 7.
 So to get the seventh column we actually use the number 6:

 ```python
 with open("StormEleanor_2_3_Jan.csv", "r") as weatherfile: